JDN TIMOR - LESTE

 History

-Juventude ba Dezenvolvimentu Násional (JDN) was formed by Timorese young people aged 17-24 to engage our peers in discussion and action to develop services to increase our economic independence.
-Early in 2014, twelve of us began meeting to develop our understanding of young people’s views about unemployment problems, other youth issues and possible solutions.
-Since then, with assistance from two advisors from Australia, we have formed a national NGO that was registered with FONGTIL and the Ministry of Justice in 2015/16 and we continue to develop the skills needed to achieve our personal and organizational goals.
+Juventude ba Dezenvolvimentu Násional (JDN) was formed by Timorese young people aged 17-24 to engage our peers in discussion and action to address some of the issues we face and increase opportunities for ourselves and other young people.
+Early in 2014, twelve of us began meeting with two Australian volunteers to develop our understanding of young people’s views about unemployment problems, other youth issues and possible solutions.
+Since then, with assistance from the two volunteers, we formed a national NGO that was registered with FONGTIL and the Ministry of Justice in 2015/16 and we continue to develop the skills needed to achieve our personal and organizational goals.

-• Engaging an increasing number of sexual harassment activists in community-based education and action.
+• Engage more sexual harassment activists in community-based education and action.

-• Advocacy for the introduction of a Code of Conduct for all drivers of buses and taxis to reduce the incidence of sexual harassment on public transport.
+• Advocate for a Code of Conduct to reduce the incidence of sexual harassment on public transport.

-• Continued training of youth nutrition educators to provide community-based peer education of young people, particularly young mothers.
+• Peer education of youth nutrition educators to educate other young people, particularly young mothers, in their communities.

-• Leadership development of JDN members so we can respond to the major issues affecting young people.
+• Leadership development of JDN members so we can respond to the issues affecting young people.

 Vision